-The Secretary of State will allow all candidates running for United States Senate an opportunity to purchase space for a candidate statement, not to exceed 250 words, in the California Voter Information Guide (State Ballot Pamphlet).
+The Secretary of State will allow all candidates running for statewide elective office who have accepted the voluntary expenditure limits an opportunity to purchase space for a candidate statement, not to exceed 250 words, in the California Voter Information Guide (State Ballot Pamphlet).
 The cost for a candidate statement in the State Voter Information Guide is \$25.00 per word not to exceed \$6,250.00 (250 words).
-The deadline to file candidate statements for the State Voter Information Guide is February 15, 2012.
+The deadline to file candidate statements for the State Voter Information Guide is February 12, 2014.
 Candidate statements that are to be printed in the State Voter Information Guide must be filed with the Secretary of State, not with the Registrar of Voters.
 For further information please contact the Secretary of State.